 Why do images of male directors generally portray them pointing and shouting, whereas female directors on set are smiling and poised?
 Tatum Dooley discusses the representation of female directors, and how the rejection of this demure image by legendary director Agnès Varda’s is inspiring women behind the camera today.

 Kristen Cochrane discusses violence, survival, feminism and sexual autonomy in 2018’s most #triggering film (for white dudes, anyway), Assassination Nation.
 (Minor spoilers ahead!)

 Resident film babe Kristen Cochrane hand-picked 5 particularly excellent women-led films to see at the 2018 Sundance Film Festival (or let’s be honest, afterward, at a theatre near you).

-Here’s a shortlist of films screening at TIFF, that you should keep an eye out for, if you love art and women and being a human person with feelings.
+Here’s a shortlist of films screening at TIFF 2017, that you should keep an eye out for, if you love art and women and being a human person with feelings.
 By Kristen Cochrane.

-From hooker memoirs to hooker novels, and other great writings about loss, murder and anxiety, these are 10 books that have been very important to me, and brief explanations why.
+From hooker memoirs to hooker novels, and other great writings about loss, murder and anxiety, here are 10 life changing books (for me, at least).
 By Karley Sciortino.

 Lily Cade is a rare thing: a successful female mainstream porn star who outright refuses to do a girl-boy scene.
 Ever.
 She’s also fucked around 4000 girls, which is goals.
 Here, Lizzi Sandell speaks to her about what makes her authentically lesbian ‘gold star’ porn so great.